To control emissions from fluorinated greenhouse gases (F-gases), including hydrofluorocarbons (HFCs), the European Union has adopted two...

 To avoid the use and emissions of hydrofluorocarbons (HFCs), a variety of climate-friendly, energy-efficient, safe and proven alternatives are...

-Fluorinated gases (‘F-gases’) are a family of man-made gases used in a range of industrial applications.
+Fluorinated gases (‘F-gases’) are a family of human-made gases used in a range of everyday products as well as industrial applications.
 The EU is taking regulatory action to control F-gases as part of its policy to combat climate change.

 F-gases are often used as substitutes for ozone-depleting substances, because they do not damage the atmospheric ozone layer.
-However, F-gases are powerful greenhouse gases, with a global warming effect up to 23 000 times greater than carbon dioxide (CO2), and their emissions are rising strongly.
+However, F-gases are powerful greenhouse gases, with a global warming effect up to 25 000 times greater than carbon dioxide (CO2).

-The emissions of F-gases in the EU almost doubled from 1990 to 2014 – in contrast to emissions of all other greenhouse gases, which were reduced.
-However, thanks to EU legislation on fluorinated gases, F-gas emissions have been falling since 2015 (EEA data).
+The emissions of F-gases in the EU doubled from 1990 to 2014 – in contrast to emissions of all other greenhouse gases, which were reduced.
+However, thanks to EU legislation on fluorinated gases, F-gas emissions have been falling every year since 2015 (EEA data).